Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Slow, rhythmic yoga not only relaxes the body and mind, but certain poses can also release congestion and enhance overall well-being.
 Relaxation and stress reduction have actually been linked to a stronger immune system.
 Worried about all the bugs and viruses going around nowadays?
 Try the following postures to stay healthy and calm.

-Before you begin: Gather your props: two blocks, one strap, one bolster, two blankets, and an eye pillow.
+Gather your props: two blocks, one strap, one bolster, two blankets and an eye pillow.
 Warm up with 1-2 rounds of slow, rhythmic Moon Salutations.

 Stand with your feet about 4 feet apart.
 Interlace your fingers behind your back (or use a strap), and straighten your arms.
 Fold forward, lifting your arms up toward the ceiling.
 Keep the weight evenly distributed in your feet, with the legs engaged.
 Breathe deeply, inviting your chest to open and lungs to clear.
 This inversion can be wonderful for draining mild chest congestion (excess kapha dosha).
 With each exhalation, loosen up and invite the day’s tension to release.